David Gibb (mathematician): Life

 In 1910 he was elected a Fellow of the Royal Society of Edinburgh for his contributions to mathematics and astronomy.
 His proposers were George Chrystal, Sir Frank Watson Dyson, Cargill Gilston Knott and Ellice Horsburgh.

 During the First World War he worked on the Ballistic Department Ordnance Committee at the Royal Arsenal in Woolwich, remotely calculating complex gun angles to fire on hidden or obscured targets, such as at the Gallipoli peninsula.

 He returned to the University of Edinburgh after the war.
-From 1920 he was President of the Edinburgh Mathematical Society.
+From 1920 he had been President of the Edinburgh Mathematical Society.

 In 1934 he was promoted to Reader in Mathematics and remained in this role until his death in 1946.
 He died in Edinburgh on 28 March 1946.